cashier-go/cashier/README.md

   datastore = "mysql:cashier:PaSsWoRd:mydbprovider.example.com:5150"  # mysql running on a remote host on port 5150
   datastore = "mongo:cashier:PaSsWoRd:mydbprovider.example.com:27018"  # mongo running on a remote host on port 27018
   datastore = "mongo:cashier:PaSsWoRd:server1.example.com:27018,server2.example.com:27018"  # mongo running on multiple servers on port 27018
+  datastore = "sqlite:/data/certs.db"
 }
 ```

-Prior to using MySQL or MongoDB datastores you need to create the database and tables using the [dbinit tool](cmd/dbinit/dbinit.go).
+Prior to using MySQL, MongoDB or SQLite datastores you need to create the database and tables using the [dbinit tool](cmd/dbinit/dbinit.go).
 Note that dbinit has no support for replica sets.

 ### auth